Ellacombe F.C.: History

-Ellacombe were one of a number of football clubs formed in Torquay around the turn of the 20th century.
-They were founder members of the Torquay & District League in 1903, a competition which they won in its inaugural season and again in the 1905–06 season.
-Ellacombe played their home games at Plainmoor from 1904 onwards after the current residents, Torquay Athletic RFC made a switch to Torquay's Recreation Ground.
-The move left fellow football club Torquay United homeless and helped fuel a rivalry which was fast developing between Ellacombe, United and the third of Torquay's most prominent football teams, Babbacombe.
-By the 1907–08 season, all three sides were playing in the Torquay & District League with the championship always being won by one of the three sides during the league's first six seasons in operation.
+Ellacombe CLB (Church Lads’ Brigade) FC was formed in 1901 by the new vicar of Ellacombe Rev. Percy Baker.
+They dropped CLB from their name in 1903 when they became founder members of the East Devon FA and of the Torquay & District League.
+They won the league in its inaugural season and again in the 1905–06 season.
+Ellacombe played their home games at the Ellacombe end of Plainmoor which was laid out as two pitches at the time.
+When Torquay Athletic’s lease at Plainmmor was terminated in 1904, Rev Baker took on a tenancy at will lease to enable Ellacombe to stay in place.
+When builders outbid the council for the land in 1909, Baker raised £500 from donations to allow the council to buy the land and keep it for football.

+In 1908, Ellacombe joined the Plymouth-centred Devon League.
+Their rivals Babbacombe joined the Exeter-centred East Devon League with both clubs’ reserve teams continuing in the Torquay & District League alongside Torquay United’s first team.

 By 1910, Devon's two most successful football clubs, Plymouth Argyle and Exeter City, had turned professional and there was general feeling in Torquay that the three rivals would need to amalgamate if the town was to have a professional team of its own.
 Although Babbacombe were firmly against any kind of merger, Ellacombe and Torquay United agreed to join forces and a new club, named Torquay Town was formed.
-Torquay Town existed until 1921 when Babbacombe finally succumbed to a merger, whereupon the three local rivals were joined together at last to (once again) become Torquay United.
+Torquay Town existed until 1921 when Babbacombe finally succumbed to a merger, whereupon the three local rivals were joined at last to (once again) become Torquay United.